MENS: 12 WEEK APOLLO PLAN

 12 weeks of progressive coaching delivered via the PR1MEBODY app

 16 different workouts in total across three week micro cycles.

 Workout videos and instructions for every exercise

 Physiotherapy influenced warm ups for posture and mobility

-Nutritional guidance provided via 'The Calorie Fix' - a comprehensive guide of how to track calories/macros
+Nutritional guidance provided via 'The Nutrition Fix' - a comprehensive guide of how to optimise your diet to fit your goals.

 Tracking of weights/exercises/timings via the PR1MEBODY app